jakeleyhr/recipes2groceries/README.md

 ```
 meat:ground beef:10oz
 ```
 The categories can be anything you choose, but I recommend you keep them consistent.
 Each ingredient in the list must be separated by a comma, and the entire list must be contained in curly brackets {}.
+All the (correctly formatted) recipes and ingredients in the excel file will show up in the recipes2groceries GUI after saving the excel file and reopening the GUI.